nanakoohashi/SQL/Theory.md

   3. **Inner Join**: only returns matched records from the tables that are being joined.
   4. **Outer Join**: the matched pairs would be retained and any unmatched values in the other table would be left NULL.
     - **Left Outer Join**: yields all of the rows in table 1 including those that do not have a matching value in table 2.
+    - **Right Outer Join**: yields all of the rows in table 2 including those that do not have matching values in table 1.
 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.